smart-data-lake/getting-started/presentation/lecture_notes.md

 - long commands should be pasted in the chat
 - ask to follow along and try yourself, no intensive development today, but goal to use the framework by yourself

-- ice breaker, largest amount of data sources or tables you worked with in a single project -->
+- icebreaker, the largest amount of data sources or tables you worked with in a single project -->

 ## Goal